victor-cody/victor-cody/README.md

   <br>

  - 💬 Ask me about how to solve any Front End issues
+- 👯 I’m looking to collaborate on real world projects
 - ⚡ Fun fact: I watch animes alot like a whole lot 🚶‍♂️🚶‍♂️

   <h2><a id="user-content-languages-and-technologies-i-use-daily" class="anchor" aria-hidden="true" href="#languages-and-technologies-i-use-daily"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M7.775 3.275a.75.75 0 001.06 1.06l1.25-1.25a2 2 0 112.83 2.83l-2.5 2.5a2 2 0 01-2.83 0 .75.75 0 00-1.06 1.06 3.5 3.5 0 004.95 0l2.5-2.5a3.5 3.5 0 00-4.95-4.95l-1.25 1.25zm-4.69 9.64a2 2 0 010-2.83l2.5-2.5a2 2 0 012.83 0 .75.75 0 001.06-1.06 3.5 3.5 0 00-4.95 0l-2.5 2.5a3.5 3.5 0 004.95 4.95l1.25-1.25a.75.75 0 00-1.06-1.06l-1.25 1.25a2 2 0 01-2.83 0z"></path></svg></a>Languages and Technologies I use daily</h2>